isomerpages/ema-pl/_events/segc-youth/overview.md

 3. Approach your teacher to register and submit your entry.

-4. Registration period opens from 8 April to 13 May 2022.
+4. Registration period opens from 8 April to 18 May 2022 (extended).

 _*To include at least 3 ideas related to managing energy demand_